Christianity in the Middle Ages: Mission to Great Moravia

 When king Rastislav of Moravia asked Byzantium for teachers who could minister to the Moravians in their own language, Byzantine emperor Michael III chose two brothers, Cyril and Methodius.
 As their mother was a Slav from the hinterlands of Thessaloniki, the two brothers had been raised speaking the local Slavonic vernacular.
 Once commissioned, they immediately set about creating an alphabet, the Cyrillic script; they then translated the Scripture and the liturgy into Slavonic.
 This Slavic dialect became the basis of Old Church Slavonic which later evolved into Church Slavonic which is the common liturgical language still used by the Russian Orthodox Church and other Slavic Orthodox Christians.
 The missionaries to the East and South Slavs had great success in part because they used the people's native language rather than Latin or Greek.
 In Great Moravia, Constantine and Methodius encountered Frankish missionaries from Germany, representing the western or Latin branch of the Church, and more particularly representing the Holy Roman Empire as founded by Charlemagne, and committed to linguistic, and cultural uniformity.
 They insisted on the use of the Latin liturgy, and they regarded Moravia and the Slavic peoples as part of their rightful mission field.

 When friction developed, the brothers, unwilling to be a cause of dissension among Christians, travelled to Rome to see the Pope, seeking an agreement that would avoid quarrelling between missionaries in the field.
 Constantine entered a monastery in Rome, taking the name Cyril, by which he is now remembered.
 However, he died only a few weeks thereafter.

 Pope Adrian II gave Methodius the title of Archbishop of Sirmium (now Sremska Mitrovica in Serbia) and sent him back in 869, with jurisdiction over all of Moravia and Pannonia, and authorisation to use the Slavonic Liturgy.
 Soon, however, Prince Ratislav, who had originally invited the brothers to Moravia, died, and his successor did not support Methodius.
 In 870 the Frankish king Louis and his bishops deposed Methodius at a synod at Ratisbon, and imprisoned him for a little over two years.
 Pope John VIII secured his release, but instructed him to stop using the Slavonic Liturgy.

 In 878, Methodius was summoned to Rome on charges of heresy and using Slavonic.
 This time Pope John was convinced by the arguments that Methodius made in his defence and sent him back cleared of all charges, and with permission to use Slavonic.
 The Carolingian bishop who succeeded him, Witching, suppressed the Slavonic Liturgy and forced the followers of Methodius into exile.
-Many found refuge with King Boris of Bulgaria (852–889), under whom they reorganised a Slavic-speaking Church.
+Many found refuge with Boris of Bulgaria (852–889), under whom they reorganised a Slavic-speaking Church, instead of Greek.
 Meanwhile, Pope John's successors adopted a Latin-only policy which lasted for centuries.